 Winners of the Summer Term Attendance Prizes

 Reception 100% Attendance

 Year 4 100% Attendance

 Year 5 100% Attendance

 Year 6 100% Attendance

-If you would like to see the Attendance Policy Leaflet, go to the Newsletters section.
+If you would like to see the Attendance Policy Leaflet, click the link below.